What Are Cybersecurity Software Wbsoftwarement

 Skip either, and you’re handing attackers a map.

 Identity & Privacy software protects who you are online.
-VPNs encrypt your connection (especially) on coffee shop Wi-Fi (which is basically public).
+A VPN encrypts your connection, especially on coffee shop Wi-Fi, which is basically public.
 Password managers generate and store strong passwords.

 Not “Password123”.
 Not “Fluffy42”.
 Real ones.